Vote counting: Manual methods

 though those images can be hacked or be subject to bugs if the election machine is hacked or has bugs.
 Independent scanners can also create image files.
 Copies of ballots are known to be available for release in many parts of the United States.

 The press obtained copies of many ballots in the 2000 Presidential election in Florida to recount after the Supreme Court halted official recounts.
 Different methods resulted in different winners.

 When manual counts happen

 The tallying may be done at night at the end of the last day of voting, as in Britain, Canada, France, Germany, and Spain, or the next day, or 1–2 weeks later in the US, after provisional ballots have been adjudicated.

 If counting is not done immediately, or if courts accept challenges which can require re-examination of ballots, the ballots need to be securely stored, which is problematic.

 Australia federal elections count ballots at least twice, at the polling place and, starting Monday night after election day, at counting centres.

 Errors in manual counts

-Hand-counting can be boring, so officials lose track, or they fail to read their own tally sheets correctly at the end of the process.
+Hand counting has been found to be slower and more prone to error than other counting methods.

+Repeated tests have found that the tedious and repetitive nature of hand counting leads to a loss of focus and accuracy over time.
+A 2023 test in Mohave County, Arizona used 850 ballots, averaging 36 contests each, that had been machine-counted many times.
+The hand count used seven experienced poll workers: one reader with two watchers, and two talliers with two watchers.

+The results included 46 errors not noticed by the counting team, including: